Władysław Gomułka: Temporary withdrawal from politics

 In the late 1940s, Poland's communist government was split by a rivalry between Gomułka and President Bolesław Bierut.
-Gomułka led a home national group while Bierut headed a group reared by Stalin in the Soviet Union.
+Gomułka led a home national group while Bierut headed a group raised by Stalin in the Soviet Union.
 The struggle ultimately led to Gomułka's removal from power in 1948.
 While Bierut advocated a policy of complete subservience to Moscow, Gomułka wanted to adapt the Communist blueprint to Polish circumstances.
-Among other things, he opposed forced collectivization and was skeptical of the Cominform.
+Among other things, he opposed forced collectivisation and was skeptical of the Cominform.
 The Bierut faction had Stalin's ear, and on Stalin's orders, Gomułka was sacked as party leader for "rightist-nationalist deviation," replaced by Bierut.
 In December, soon after the PPR and Polish Socialist Party merged to form Polish United Workers' Party (PZPR) (which was essentially the PPR under a new name), Gomułka was dropped from the merged party's Politburo.
 He was stripped of his remaining government posts in January 1949 and expelled from the party altogether in November.
 For the next eight years, he performed no official functions and was subjected to persecution, including almost four years of imprisonment from 1951 to 1954.

-Bierut died in March 1956, during a period of de-Stalinization in Poland which gradually developed after Stalin's death.
+Bierut died in March 1956, during a period of de-Stalinisation in Poland, which gradually developed after Stalin's death.
 Edward Ochab became the new first secretary of the Party.
 Soon afterward, Gomułka was partially rehabilitated when Ochab conceded that Gomułka should not have been jailed, while reiterating the charges of "rightist-nationalist deviation" against him.